eProsima/DDS-Router/resources/configurations/security/tls/README.md

 # DDS ROUTER SECURITY RESOURCES

-In the following directory there are several example files representing the needed security files required in order to use a secure **TLS** communication.
+This directory contains several sample files needed to implement secure **TLS over TCP** communication.
-These files are needed to configure TLS from Fast DDS.
+These files are required to configure the TCP transport protocol with TLS in Fast DDS.

 > :warning: Do not use these files in a real scenario.
 Generate your own certificates and parameters.